arun-kr-reddy/notes/cplusplus.md

   ```

 ### sequence
-- data structures that can be accessed sequentially
+- **sequence containers:** data structures that can be accessed sequentially
 - **string:**
   ```cpp
   #include <string>